leaningtech/labs/src/content/docs/cheerp/00-installation/00-windows-macos.md

 # macOS

-Download the DMG image for macOS from from [GitHub](https://github.com/leaningtech/cheerp-meta/releases) and install it by opening the image and drag-and-dropping Cheerp into the `/Applications` directory.
+Download the DMG image for macOS from [GitHub](https://github.com/leaningtech/cheerp-meta/releases) and install it by opening the image and drag-and-dropping Cheerp into the `/Applications` directory.
 Cheerp compiler will be accessible as `/Applications/cheerp/bin/clang++`

 The binary is not signed so you may need to run the following to stop Gatekeeper from blocking the executable: